 What we look for from the Owner:

-In the second scheme the Council operates a lower supervisory role and acts as a guarantor for utilities etc. In both cases the Council looks for personal indemnities from all artists, proof of PPL and Personal insurance (the Arts Service will also investigate whether an existing insurance group scheme can be extended to lower the cost burden on new artists to the scheme).
+The Council operates a lower supervisory role and acts as a guarantor for utilities etc. In both cases the Council looks for personal indemnities from all artists, proof of PPL and Personal insurance (the Arts Service will also investigate whether an existing insurance group scheme can be extended to lower the cost burden on new artists to the scheme).
 The Council underwrites Bricks and Mortar Insurance.
-On this scheme we currently have one Building from the Munster Express, and three buildings owned by the Council itself.
+On this scheme we currently have one Building from the Munster Express and three buildings owned by the Council itself.

 We have found the schemes to be efficient, easy to handle and have halted dereliction and unsocial behaviour wherever we have implemented it.